tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     b. **Subscription**: Select the Azure subscription to use.

-    > **Note**: It might take up to 30 seconds for the **Subscription** dropdown to be populated with available subscriptions, depending on the number of different subscriptions your account has access to.
+    > **Note**: You may be asked to log into Azure Portal to access the list of available subscriptions.
+It might take up to 30 seconds for the **Subscription** dropdown to be populated with available subscriptions, depending on the number of different subscriptions your account has access to.

     c. **Resource group**: This value should match the value you provided in the **azure-pipelines.yml** file.